-- Apparel (including pins or buttons) with suggestive, vulgar, inflammatory, libelous, or inappropriate lettering, words, designs, or pictures, or references to alcoholic beverages, drugs or tobacco products - Flannel shirts, outerwear, sweatshirts, jackets, work clothes, denim-wear, cargo pants or pants with patch pockets, flaps, or outside attachments - · Dickie-brand pants, work style pants, or pants with metal rivots - ANY type of boot or any other shoe that rises above the ankle.
+- Outerwear that is not official school outerwear.
+Apparel (including pins or buttons) with suggestive, vulgar, inflammatory, libelous, or inappropriate lettering, words, designs, or pictures, or references to alcoholic beverages, drugs or tobacco products - Flannel shirts, outerwear, sweatshirts, jackets, work clothes, denim-wear, cargo pants or pants with patch pockets, flaps, or outside attachments - Dickie-brand pants, work style pants, or pants with metal rivots - ANY type of boot or any other shoe that rises above the ankle.
 Slippers or other shoes that are fur or flannel lined are also not permitted. - Earrings or other similar adornments or jewelry, chains, necklaces, clamps, excessively large key holders used as wearing apparel, or studded belts - Ripped, torn, sliced, patched, discolored, over-sized, or excessively baggy pants or shirt - Visible tattoos, body piercing, plugs of any kind - Baseball caps, hats, bandannas, sunglasses, or any other type of headgear, at any time in the building - Jackets, hoodies, pullovers, vests and other outerwear, EVEN THOSE which bear the Central name or logo or that of one of its athletic teams. - Any excessive alteration of clothing like rolling of the sleeves and cuffing of the pants.

-Hairstyle: Hair must be its natural color, clean, neatly combed, not totally covering the ears or eyes, or falling below the shirt collar.
-Sideburns may not extend below the ear or extend forward toward the cheek.
-Shaved heads or hairstyles with designs, patterns, lines, weaves, spikes, braids, locks, twists, or ponytails are not permitted.
-Closely cut sides and top (military style) are permitted.
-Hair shall not exceed 2 1⁄2 inches from the scalp.
+Hairstyle: All hair on the head must be its natural color, clean, and not totally covering the ears or eyes, or falling below the shirt collar.
+A single black hair tie may be used to pull the hair back to remain in compliance.
+Mohawks, or hairstyles with designs, patterns, and lines are not permitted.
+Hair shall not exceed 3 1⁄2 inches from the scalp.
+Sideburns may not extend below the ear or extend toward the cheek.
+Eyebrows may not have designs, patterns and or lines in them.
+This is not permitted.